vuquangpham/scroll-trigger/README.md

-# Boilw Template
+# Scroll Trigger

-> Creating Javascript library on the fly 💫
+> A mimic version of GSAP ScrollTrigger 👀

 ## Deployment